kiwicopple/paul.copplest.one/docs/knowledge/business/sales.md

 When you think of salespeople they are generally people without my best interests at heart.
 They’re trying to close the deal.
 They don’t really know or care about the things I want.
 Great sales isn’t about closing the deal, it starts with understanding the customer.
 Think of yourself as a consultant or a trusted advisor.
 You’re trying to help the customer get the outcome they want (and maybe that’s not buying your product).

-## Hiring

-The easiest way to get into B2B sales is to hire an experienced Head of Sales.
-This person should have had experience in the past growing a sales team from scratch, putting in place incentive structures etc.

-## Team Dynamic

-In technical sales, you should split the sales into a dual approach: a sales person, and a solution architect.

 ## Resources